Last Updated on May 2, 2023 by Larissa

 Most visitors give themselves just one full day for a grueling marathon of a guided tour that could be called “the greatest hits of Angkor Wat.”
 They usually start at sunrise and many don’t finish until after sunset.
 Marathons aren’t our speed so we spent a week in the nearby town of Siem Reap, a wonderful place in its own right.

+We recommend spending at least three days in Siem Reap.
 A three-day pass allows a visitor to explore the temples at their leisure.
 As usual, the tour books say to get there early to avoid the crowds and, as usual, that’s when it gets most crowded.
 Instead we arrived at midday, just as many people were leaving.

 We started out at the western entrance to the temple of Angkor Wat.
 As we neared the structure Pheara turned left, avoiding the narrow main entrance where tourists were lined up like a gaggle of geese.
 He led us about fifty yards to a smaller doorway where there was — nobody.
 We felt like we were entering a secret garden as we stepped through the narrow opening into a vast hallway decorated with weather-worn bas-reliefs friezes depicting epic Hindu tales.